WRFan/jailbreak10.3.3/README.md

 	/System/Library/LaunchDaemons/com.apple.wifiFirmwareLoader.plist

 While talking about Wifi, iOS 10.x exhibits an extremely weird behaviour - when you switch off the screen (dark), wifi will enter sleep mode.
 It's still on, though, you will receive your push notifications, but if you try to use SSH, the reaction will be very sluggish, so you type a letter, and it takes like 10 seconds to pass it to iPhone.
-This is not the case with iPhone 12.x.
+This is not the case with iOS 12.x.
 Apple obviously doesn't give a damn about SSH or our jailbroken phones.
 So I was first keeping the display lighted, but this eats up the battery.
 I searched the entire net trying to find a solution, nothing.
 Then I accidentally just stumbled upon it:

 	https://www.ios-repo-updates.com/search/?s=iNoSleep&repository=all&section=all&price=all

 	https://repo.packix.com/package/com.tonykraft.inosleep

-This one will keep your phone more alive so you can work over ssh when then screen is dark.
+This one will keep your phone more alive so you can work over ssh when the screen is dark.

 Someone also suggested to rip out Wifi firmware from iOS 12.x and load it into memory on older iOS versions: